jennchenn/image-repo/README.md

 - Implementing logging throughout application
 - Adding unit tests and integrated testing with test database that is populated with necessary test data
 - Better documentation throughout the repository

-## Final Notes
-Overall this project was a lot of fun to make and taught me a lot!